decentraland/documentation/content/creator/quests/cli.md

 ###### Create a new Quest with a JSON file

 To avoid all the prompts, create a full JSON file with all of the information needed to create a Quest.
-Find more information about this [here]({{< ref "/content/creator/quests/define.md" >}}).
+Find more information about the quest definition JSON structure [here]({{< ref "/content/creator/quests/define.md" >}}).

 ```bash
 $ npx @dcl/sdk-commands quests --create-from-json <path_to_json_file>